masagrator/SaltyNX/README.md

 # How to download release:

-For Atmosphere >=0.10.1 just put folders from archive to root of your sdcard.
+Just put folders from archive to root of your sdcard.

-For Atmosphere <=0.9.4 and any other CFW rename `contents` folder to `titles`

 Remember to restart Switch